What is Cold Email?

 The foundation of successful cold emailing is data quality.
 Every element of the process depends on accurate information: you need verified email addresses to ensure deliverability, correct job titles to personalize messaging, company data to demonstrate relevance, and firmographic details to confirm the prospect matches your ideal customer profile.
 Sending cold emails to the wrong person, at the wrong company, or to an invalid address wastes budget and damages your sender reputation.

 Cleanlist supports cold email programs by ensuring the underlying data is accurate and deliverable before a single message is sent.
 The platform verifies email addresses to keep bounce rates under 2%, enriches contact records with titles, companies, and firmographic data for personalization, and scores prospects against your ICP so you focus outreach on the highest-potential targets.
 By starting with clean, enriched data, teams avoid the deliverability problems and wasted effort that plague cold email campaigns built on low-quality lists.
+You can verify and enrich your first prospect list with the free tier (30 credits) to see the difference clean data makes before committing to a paid plan.

 Is cold email legal?